titobzzz/titobzzz/README.md

 ##  I’m a proactive and euphoric designer and also a full-stack developer
 ## 🛠 Skills
-Javascript, HTML, CSS, Typescript, tailwind-css, React, React-Native, DjangoREST
+Javascript, HTML, CSS, Typescript, tailwind-css, React, React-Native, and Django-REST framework

-## Other Common Github Profile Sections
+## Other Common GitHub Profile Sections
 👩‍💻 I'm currently working on my portfolio

 🧠 I'm currently learning Solidity and web3.js.